 ARTIST’S STATEMENT

-I combine the printmaking mediums of collagraph, monotype, linocut and aquatint with collage to depict a variety of creatures.
+Creatures: Some of my work combines the printmaking mediums of collagraph, monotype, linocut and aquatint with collage to depict a variety of creatures.
 The first creatures I created were devils wearing outfits full of pattern and color.
-Devils are traditionally evil, but the devils I make are cranky or mischievous at worst.
+Devils are traditionally evil, but the devils I made are cranky or mischievous at worst.
 As charming monsters, they are both good and bad, calling into question the binary nature of virtue and vice.
-Recently, I have started making new kinds of creatures, such as cats and girls, wearing their own expressive, colorful outfits.
-I dress all my creatures as though they are paper dolls, developing their sensibilities as I print and shape their outfits, giving them a sense of play.
+Some of my creatures are animals wearing their own expressive, colorful outfits.
+I dressed all my creatures as though they were paper dolls, developing their sensibilities as I printed and shaped their outfits, giving them a sense of play.

 CONTACT